 Trafigura Beheer BV, the world’s third-biggest oil trader, said it hired Christoph Gugelmann, Stefano Sabbadini and Philip Jan Kok for its Galena Asset Management unit to expand its commodity trade finance business.

 Gugelmann, Sabbadini and Kok, previously with Bank of America Corp.
-(BAC), will join as credit portfolio managers at Galena in Geneva which is seeking to double funds under management to $4 billion by the end of 2013, Trafigura said in a statement.
+(BAC:US), will join as credit portfolio managers at Galena in Geneva which is seeking to double funds under management to $4 billion by the end of 2013, Trafigura said in a statement.

 The three people will be responsible for diversifying Trafigura’s funding sources to “liquidity rich but risk averse investors” such as pension funds, insurance companies, corporations and family trusts, according to the statement.